Balazs-Lab/Escapability/README.md

 Run time depends on sample number and compute resources.

-The **Viral Escape Pipeline** outputs `.csv` files that report mutation frequencies per sample/mouse.
-These can be merged into summary files for downstream analysis.

 ## Viral Escape Pipeline Output Data

 The processed [Viral Escape Data](https://github.com/Balazs-Lab/Escapability/tree/main/Viral%20Escape%20Data) used in the publication is available for download and further analysis.